Spencer Walpole: Career

 Spencer Walpole was educated at Eton, and from 1858 to 1867 was a clerk in the War Office, then becoming an inspector of fisheries.
 In 1867 he married Marion Jane Murray; they had one son and one daughter.
 In 1882 he was made lieutenant-governor of the Isle of Man, and from 1893 to 1899 he was secretary to the Post Office.
 In 1898 he was knighted.

 A most efficient public servant and in private life well-conversed, Walpole became a successfully published historian.
 His family connections gave him a natural affinity for the study of public affairs, and their mingling of Whig and Tory policies of past and present contributed to a deliberately reasoned, judicious and balanced view of English political figures – he inclined, however, to the Whig or moderate Liberal side, including in his writing.
-His principal work, the History of England from 1815 (1878–1886), in six volumes, was carried down to 1858, and was continued in his History of Twenty-Five Years (4 vol. 1904).
+His principal work, A History of England from the Conclusion of the Great War in 1815 (1878–1886), in five volumes, was carried down to 1858, and was continued in his History of Twenty-Five Years (4 vol. 1904).

 Among his other publications come his lives of Spencer Perceval (1894) and Lord John Russell (1889), and a volume of valuable Studies in Biography (1906).

 His name is commemorated in Walpole Park in Ealing, formerly the grounds of his family home Pitzhanger Manor, both of which were purchased by Ealing Council in 1899.